Anne La Berge

 In 1999, together with Steve Heather and Cor Fuhler, she founded the Kraakgeluiden, a improvisation series based in Amsterdam, exploring combinations of acoustic instruments, electronic instruments and computers, and using real-time interactive performance systems.
 Many of the musical collaborations that have resulted have taken on a life beyond the Kraakgeluiden series, which ceased in 2006.
-La Berge’s own music has evolved in parallel, and the flute has become only one element in a sound world that includes samples, synthesis, the use of spoken text and electronic processing.
+La Berge’s own music has evolved in parallel, and the electronics has become only one element in a sound world that includes the flute, samples, synthesis, the use of spoken text and real-time processing.

 In 2006 - 2007 she collaborated with Dr. David LaBerge.
 This is a performance work based on Dr. La Berge's apical dendrite theory using film, narrative voice samples and music.

 She performs on a set of quarter tone (Kingma system) flutes and regularly uses the Kyma (sound design language) System for audio synthesis and processing.

 She can be heard on the New World Records, Z6 Records, Largo, Artifact, Etcetera, Hat Art, Frog Peak, Einstein, X-OR, Unsounds, Canal Street, Rambo, esc.rec., Data, chmafu, Carrier, verz, Splendor, Present Sounds Recordings, Wandelweiser Records, Another Timbre and Relative Pitch Records labels which include recordings as a soloist and with Lukas Simonis, Ensemble Modern, United Noise Toys, Fonville/La Berge duo, Rasp/Hasp, Bievre/La Berge duo, Apricot My Lady, the Corkestra, MAZE, Joe Williamson, Ig Henneman, Jaimie Branch, Diamanda La Berge Dramm, David Dramm, Phil Maguire, Ted Moore, Seamus Cater, Danya Pilchen and Tom Baker.

-She is an active artist in Splendor Amsterdam, a collective of 50 musicians, composers and stage artists who have transformed an old bathhouse in the center of Amsterdam into a cultural mecca.
+She is an active founding artist in Splendor Amsterdam, a collective of 55 musicians, composers and stage artists who have transformed an old bathhouse in the center of Amsterdam into a cultural mecca.

 Anne La Berge has regularly received funding from the Dutch Funds for Composers, the Funds for the Podium Arts and the Amsterdam Funds for the Arts.
-She is the co-director, with her husband David Dramm, of the Volsap Foundation.
-She has been teaching courses at the Royal Conservatory in The Hague from 2019.
+She is the director of the Volsap Foundation.
 She also works as a freelance coach for the Amsterdam based Executive Performance Training company.